weefbellington/screenplay/README.md

 ```

 ###View persistence on configuration changes

 By default, when a configuration change occurs, Screenplay recreates and re-attaches the visible
 scenes, calling `tearDown` from top to bottom and then `setUp` from bottom to top.
 This removes the
 reference to the scene's old view and creates a new one to be created.

-If instead you would like a scene to retain its views on configuration changes (keeping any
+If instead you would like a scene to retain its views on configuration changes, override
-instance state intact), override `Scene.teardownOnConfigurationChanges` to return `true`.
-Keep in
+`Scene.teardownOnConfigurationChanges` to return `true`.
+This can be useful if you have Views whose
-mind that if you do this, the XML for the view will not be reloaded, so it is only appropriate for
+instance state cannot easily be retained across configuration changes.
+Keep in mind, though, that if
-scenes where the layouts are consistent across all configurations.
+you enable this flag, the XML for the view will not be reloaded when a configuration change occurs.

 ###Transformers and animated scene transitions